jacoduplessis/luno_streams/readme.md

 loop.run_until_complete(updater.run())
 ```

-See the `cli.py` file for an example of running multiple websocket connections in parallel, as well
+See `cli.py` in the source code for an example of running multiple
-as how hooks are used to store results and proxy to other websockets.
+websocket connections in parallel, as well as how hooks are used
+to store results and proxy to other websockets.

 ## Hooks

 The `Updater` accepts a `hooks` parameter - a list of functions or coroutines that will be called
 whenever the order book is updated.
+This is where you will probably add some code to store
+the data in redis or do some calculations and make some API calls.

 Each hook will receive two arguments:

 1. a consolidated order book, which groups all orders by price.
-See **Order Book Structure** below.
+See [Order Book Structure](#order-book-structure) below.
 2. a list of trades that were performed during the last update.
-See **Trade Structure** below.
+See [Trade Structure](#trade-structure) below.

 Scan the list of trades if you need to determine whether your order was fulfilled without making
 an API call.
+Pro tip: if you have an open order, you are a `maker`.

 ## Order Book Structure